Esha-Sherring/SpiritHack/README.md

 # FILO

 ## Introduction
+### All the code files are present in branch MASTER

 A mobile application that will enable THAPAR STUDENTS to find their lost items or report an item they found.
 Tech Stack Used:<br>